wlads/reefpoints/source/posts/2014-12-30-modeling-mental-models.md

 ---
 layout: post
-title: "Modeling Mental Models"
+title: "Tips on Mental Models"
 comments: true
 author: 'Steven Trevathan'
 twitter: 'strevat'
 social: true
-summary: 'Things to keep in mind.'
+summary: 'A few things to keep in mind.'
 published: true
 tags: design, design process, design thinking
 ---

 Just as a single color can have conflicting associations between different cultures, mental models can vary widely between users.
 If you haven’t heard of [mental models](http://en.wikipedia.org/wiki/Mental_model), they are a beholder’s mental image of a designed object and how it may be interfaced with.

-Understanding the mental models our users have created of our product (or similar product experiences) will help us improve either by adjusting our product to better fit their mental model or by changing the users’ mental model to better fit our product.
+Understanding the mental models your users have created of your product (or similar product experiences) is important.
+It will help you improve either by adjusting the product to better fit their mental model or by changing the users’ mental model to better fit your product.
 Neither are simple.

 To give you a sense of how a mental model is constructed or applied to a product, let's imagine looking at a new object in extreme slow motion: